unm-historiography/metahistory/essays/thematic/bibleVscience.md

   source-url="https://www.youtube.com/watch?v=AO1XnnOzJlg"
 %}

 One of the biggest battles in the history of mankind is one that traces its origins all the way back to _Ancient Rome_ and is still going strong today.
 The epic battle that is being referenced is the **Bible vs Science**.
-This heated battle might be described as having a _David vs Goliath_ feel, with each side taking turns playing the role of underdog.
-This essay won’t go into the actual debates, with each side trying to plead their case and dismiss the other, but will focus more on how the philosophies, or thought process, shifted throughout the years.
+This essay will focus on how the philosophies, or thought process, shifted throughout the years.
+The relationship between the two will also be looked at and how they pushed each other to new heights to shape the world that we live in today.

 ### First Conflict

 As we stated above, this battle first shows itself in _Ancient Rome_.
-Christianity had a rough start in Ancient Rome; believers of Christianity faced heavy persecution, but it would eventually be accepted by Emperor Constantine in 313 AD.
+Christianity had a rough start in Ancient Rome; believers of Christianity faced heavy persecution due to their refusal to partake in the ritual sacrifice to the Roman god's.
+Roman's feared that this refusal would bring upon them bad luck from the god's who feel disrespected from the lack of sacrifice.
+But things would eventually get better when they were accepted by Emperor Constantine in 313 AD.
 Ten years later, 323 AD, Christianity would be named the official religion of the Roman Empire.
-That is a key fact to know because the Romans would use the **Bible** to guide a fair amount of their thinking.
+That is a key fact to know because the Romans would use the **Bible** to guide their thinking and understanding of the world..

 {% include figure.html
   class="img-center"